— New e-cigarette law discourages smokers to quit and harms the environment —

 It gets worse: those who buy liquid stronger than they need in order to dilute it, of which there are many, will be limited to relatively low strength liquid.
 So they will have to buy far more liquid than before to achieve their desired strength.
 More liquid means more containers, in this case literally hundreds of 10ml bottles while currently they buy just a single one, often a quarter litre size.

-The bottom line here is that our politicians and those who influence them do not understand the fundamentals of that which they legislate on.
+The bottom line is that our politicians and those who influence them do not understand the fundamentals of that on which they legislate.
 The people who made this law have clearly demonstrated ineptitude and vanity.

 Perhaps vapers in the UK should count their blessings, as best they can.
 In Australia, and also in the US with their impending draconian vaping laws, things look far worse.
 Yet in New Zealand they have started repealing some of their absurd anti-vaping laws.
 They’ve been forced to, in light of overwhelming evidence that their clamp-down was irresponsible.
 But, hey, let’s keep voting them in.
 Why not?
 After all, who cares about their cavalier approach to the health of millions or their double standards on the environment.
 After all, isn’t this all about the poor children?